white871/Leap/README.md

 - To copy a file FROM the pi, open terminal and use the following command: scp (pi name)@(pi address):~/(directory on Pi) (directory on user's computer)
   - I recommend copying files from the Pi directly to your local Github repository folder to make updating the online repository a quicker process
 ### For building an EXE file
+The simpler way (quicker but less secure): <br>
   - Download PyInstaller using "pip install PyInstaller"
   - Run "python -m PyInstaller --onefile --hidden-import tkinter -w leap.py" in the directory where leap.py is present.
   - Make sure you have all libraries in Client/leap.py to successfully build the .exe file.
+The lengthier way: <br>
+  - Download nuitka using "pip install nuitka" or "python -m pip install nuitka"
+  - Make sure you installed all imported Python libraries in Client/leap.py
+  - Run "python -m nuitka --standalone --onefile --enable-plugin=tk-inter --mingw64 --windows-icon-from-ico=leap.ico leap.py"
 ## If multiple people are working on the Leap code:
 - Fork the repository so you can make updates to the code all you like.
 Make a pull request and upload the code when you're done to keep the main repository and the Pi updated.
 NOTE: I highly recommend working on separate code files overall, Github will not merge changes for one file from different users, only from one user.
 ## If original authors are no longer on the team